 Path of Gods: Bologna to Florence

 Explore the beautiful Emilia-Romagna region of Italy as you walk The Path of the Gods from Bologna to Florence.
 The route gets its name from the five mountains that are named after the gods and goddesses of ancient Rome.

-The highest peak on this section of the path is the Monte Adone (Adonis) which offers breathtaking views of the Bologna Hills.
-You will also tread in the footsteps of the ancient Romans as some of the route retraces the historic Flaminia Military Roman Road.
+The highest peak on this section of the path is the Monte Adone (Adonis) which offers exhilarating views of the Bologna Hills.
+You will also tread in the footsteps of the ancient Romans as some of the routes retraces the historic Flaminia Military Roman Road.

 If you have the time, it is highly recommended that you do the route over six days.
 This way you will have more than enough time to enjoy the sites in between.